heisenbuggs/Quiziify/README.md

 - Open a terminal with the path set to the root directory of the project and run `npm install` command to install the required packages.
 - Open a new terminal with the path set to the backend directory of the project and run `npm install` command to install the required packages.
 - After successful installation of all packages, run command `npm start` in the terminal with the path set to the root directory and wait for the project to initiate.
+- Deployment to Heroku is done manually with heroku commands.

 ## Supported Environments